meminpanda/have-files-changed/README.md

 * Myles Byrne <myles@myles.id.au>

-This module will check if the mtime on a list of files and, when called, a 'yes' callback if the files have changed since they were last checked, or a 'no' callback if they are the same.
+This module will check if the mtime on a list of files and, when called, a `yes` callback if the files have changed since they were last checked, or a `no` callback if they are the same.
 The list of files is specified as a glob pattern (see https://github.com/isaacs/node-glob).

 For example